ibanFR/basedao/README.md

 Generate a site of the project with `mvn site`

+Publish the site to github pages with `mvn clean site site:stage scm-publish:publish-scm`

 TODO:
 - Use github actions to build the project on every commit
 - Use github actions to publish a site of the project to github pages